World Population Day 2021: Current Theme, History and Significance

 - Good quality: Information regarding family planning must be accurate.

-- Privacy and Confidentiality: When seeking family planning, information and services, all individuals must enjoy right to privacy.
+- Privacy and Confidentiality: When seeking family planning, information, and services, all individuals must enjoy the right to privacy.

 - Participation: Countries must ensure active and informed participation of individuals in decisions that affect them, including health issues.

 - Accountability: It is the duty of all leaders, policymakers, health systems, and education systems to be accountable to the people in making them realise the human right to family planning.

 World Population Day: Celebration